junghwanie/Advanced-GANs/cGAN/README.md

   --netD NETD           path to netD (to continue training) --outf OUTF           folder to output images and model checkpoints --manualSeed SEED     manual seed</code></pre>

+  ## Citation
+  The lecture of Advanced-GANs in Seoul National University by Naver AI lab.